wlsf82/scaling-tests-with-docker/README.md

 ### Curiosities

-Run `docker-compose up -d --scale chrome=10` to scale 10 Chrome containers, each with two Chrome browsers.
+Run `docker-compose up -d --scale chrome=10` to scale 10 Chrome services, each with two Chrome browsers.

-Run `docker-compose up -d --scale firefox=5` to scale 5 Firefox containers, each with four Firefox browsers.
+Run `docker-compose up -d --scale firefox=5` to scale 5 Firefox services, each with four Firefox browsers.

 > Take a look at the [docker-compose.yml](docker-compose.yml) file for more details on how the containers are setup.